-Implementation of Alternative 1 at Andersen AFB would occur greater than 0.5 mile (0.8 kilometer) from the coastline, yet the entire island of Guam is classified as a coastal zone under the CZMA.
-Due this classification, Alternative 1 has the potential to indirectly impact nearshore water resources.
-However, by adhering to the provisions of the CGP and all applicable orders, laws, and regulations relating to water quality and implementing BMPs associated with site and project-specific water resource protection needs, pollutant loading to surface runoff would be reduced and potential indirect impacts to nearshore waters would be subsequently lessened.
-Therefore, construction activities associated with Alternative 1 at Andersen AFB would result in less than significant impacts to nearshore waters.
+Implementation of Alternative 1 at Andersen AFB would occur greater than 0.5 mile (0.8 kilometer) from the coastline, yet the entire island of Guam is classified as a coastal zone under the Coastal Zone Management Act (CZMA).
+Due to the proximity of the activity, Alternative 1 has the potential to indirectly impact nearshore water resources.
+These potential impacts would be lessened through the implementation of the surface water BMPs and adherence to all applicable orders, laws, and regulations relating to water quality.
+Therefore, construction activities associated with Alternative 1, 2, or 3 at Andersen AFB would result in less than significant impacts to nearshore waters.